KilLo445/FS-Launcher/README.md

 ### Right Click
 Most buttons have a right click function as well, right click usually works as an undo button to delete the firewall rule, delete dlc, etc.

+### Resetting The Launcher
+If you would like to reset the launcher, hold left shift while opening the launcher.

 ## Changelog
 Changelog can be found [here](https://github.com/KilLo445/FS-Launcher/blob/master/Changelog.md)